The journey of pregnancy is one that’s different for everyone.

 It can be exciting, terrifying, stressful, and even blissful — sometimes all at once.
 It’s not only a unique experience for every person, but each pregnancy itself has different aspects to it.
 Whether you’ve given birth before or this is your first child, it can be a little difficult to anticipate and plan for the mental, emotional, and physical changes coming your way.
 Perhaps that’s a big reason why prenatal yoga is recommended to so many expectant mothers.

-The fact is, yoga is an excellent physical activity for women who are expecting.
-Today, we’re going to share a few tips for practicing yoga while you’re in your first trimester.
-Keep in mind that these tips are not meant to be taken instead of medical advice.
+The fact is, prenatal yoga is an excellent physical activity for women who are expecting.
+Today, we’re going to share a few tips for practicing yoga safely and healthily while you’re in your first trimester.
+Keep in mind that these tips are not meant to be taken in the stead of medical advice.
+With any pregnancy, communication between you and your health professionals is key.
 Let your doctor know that you’re looking to practice yoga.
 Conversely, if you take classes, be sure to inform your instructor that you’re pregnant.

-- When it comes to trying vertical inversions like headstands or handstands, some yoga schools recommend avoiding them to negate the risk of falling.
+#7.
+When it comes to trying vertical inversions like headstands or handstands, please be careful.
+Some yoga schools recommend avoiding them to negate the risk of falling.
 Others are okay with inversions if you’re experienced with them, but it’s wise to either have a friend nearby or a wall for physical support.

 #8.
 During the early stages of pregnancy, the hormone Relaxin is released in larger amounts to help loosen up and relax joints and muscles around the pelvis prior to birth.
 You might be a little tempted to take advantage of this and try stretching more than usual, but we advise against it.
 You run the risk of injuring your joints by hyperextending them, so it’s better to stick to your normal range of movement.